South Lamar School

 South Lamar School is a K–12 unified school district located in Millport, Alabama.
-The principal is Lisa Newman Wright.
+The principal is Josh Harper.
 South Lamar School's mascot is a Stallion.
 The school's colors are crimson and gold.
-It is a small, 1A school.
+It is a small, 1A school with around 615 students.
 In 2018, it received a financial reward from the state for having its third-graders test among the best in the state.
-US News reported the student body was more than 80 percent white and about 12 percent African American.
+According to Niche.com, during the 2023–2024 school year, South Lamar School's student population is 87.2% White, 7.6% Black, 3.9% multiracial, 1% Hispanic, and 0.3% Asian with a total minority enrollment of about 13%.
+South Lamar School is also ranked #39 out of 374 best high schools in Alabama, #41 out of 389 best middle schools in Alabama, and #97 out of 721 best elementary schools in Alabama.

 In 1992, the school's basketball team won a state championship.
 The school's basketball court was dedicated in the coach of that team's honor, Johnnie Wilson.
 He coached at the school for 32 years.